British Law Centre (at Warsaw University) Regulations 2021-2022

-The British Law Centre possesses its own library of legal materials and participants may borrow these materials on a short-term basis through the BLC librarian.
-Details of the BLC’s library and the borrowing procedure are available on our website.
+The British Law Centre possesses its own library of legal materials and participants may borrow these materials on a short-term basis through the BLC librarian, Will (firstname.lastname@example.org).

 - COURSE FEES

 Fee levels and deadlines

 Course fees are published on the BLC’s website and may be revised annually.
 Participants must pay their course fees no later than 14 days prior to the course start date, unless they have already signed and returned the BLC’s Instalment Agreement and established a timetable for making payment in instalments.
 Anyone signing the BLC’s Instalment Agreement acknowledges that they are obliged to pay the full course fees even in the event that they choose not to complete the Diploma.

 Early-bird fee reductions

 An early-bird fee reduction may apply in any given year, the relevant terms and conditions of which will be published on the BLC’s website.

 ‘Returner’ fees payable when extending studies